Nainital Bank: Overview

-Currently, NBL has 166 branches in Uttarakhand, Uttar Pradesh, Delhi, Haryana and Rajasthan.
+Currently, NBL has 173 branches in Uttarakhand, Uttar Pradesh, Delhi, Haryana and Rajasthan.
 It also provide online facilities, apart from Personal Banking, Business Banking, Rural and Agricultural Banking.

 The Nainital Bank Limited is registered as scheduled commercial bank with Reserve Bank of India (RBI), the central bank of India.

+In December 2024, Nainital Bank upgraded its RTGS, NEFT, and net-banking systems to comply with RBI and IFTAS guidelines, aiming to provide customers with faster, more secure, and seamless online fund transfer services using advanced encryption technologies.

 Branch Locations

-The Nainital Bank Limited has 166 branches presently in the following Indian states.
+The Nainital Bank Limited has 173 branches presently in the following Indian states.